Mining Arbitration in Africa

 Host state perspective

-Although the mechanisms by which states earn revenues from mining investments vary – with legal, licence and contractual arrangements providing for a variety of revenue streams (up-front payments, royalties, various forms of taxes, etc) – lower metals and minerals prices will invariably mean that state revenues from investments decrease.
+Although the mechanisms by which states earn revenues from mining investments vary – with legal, licence and contractual arrangements providing for a variety of revenue streams (upfront payments, royalties, various forms of taxes, etc) – lower metals and minerals prices will invariably mean that state revenues from investments decrease.
 African states that rely on mining revenues to fund their budgets and finance their socio-economic development are under considerable pressure to limit the budget shortfall caused by falling prices.

 Faced with this kind of economic and political pressure, some governments may take measures to augment their share of more limited revenues from mining investments.
 The mechanisms that may be used to achieve this goal may include unilateral tax increases, as well as contract reviews that may be more or less consensual.

 In particular given the financial pressure faced by investors, it is possible that such state measures will give rise to challenge through arbitration.
 Typically, investment contracts governing investments in Africa will provide for arbitration of any contractual disputes.
-Most investors in the African mining sector will also have the possibility of investor–state dispute settlement, should a dispute arise, given the hundreds of investment treaties linking African host states with typical capital-exporting countries (including the United States, the United Kingdom, China and the Netherlands).12
+Most investors in the African mining sector will also have the possibility of investor–state dispute settlement, should a dispute arise, given the hundreds of investment treaties linking African host states with typical capital-exporting countries (including the United States, the United Kingdom, China, Singapore and the Netherlands).11

 Here, we discuss the substantive claims that may be advanced by mining investors in the contractual and investment treaty contexts, and the procedural questions to which this possibility of parallel contractual and investment treaty proceedings gives rise.